Preet Kaur Gill MP - My Weekly Update - 10th April 2026

 Two-child benefit cap comes to an end

-This week, thousands of children, including 4,030 in Edgbaston were lifted out of poverty thanks to the end of the two-child benefit cap.
+This week, thousands of children including 4,030 in Edgbaston will be lifted out of poverty following the end of the two child benefit cap.

 Read more here: Preet Kaur Gill MP voted to end the Two Child limit in Parliament, benefiting 4,030 children living in Birmingham Edgbaston